 An ordinary power of attorney is a legal document authorising one or more people to handle your financial affairs.
 It’s only valid while you still have mental capacity to make your own decisions.
 You may want to set one up if, for example:

-- you need someone to act for you for a temporary period, such as while you’re on holiday
+- you need someone to act for you for a temporary period, such as while you’re on holiday or in hospital

 - you wish someone to act for you only while you're able to supervise their actions.